Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability, #statistics, #medical-screening

-## Define the conditional probabilities associated with test results given the cancer status, $T=1$ and $T=0$, based on the medical screening example.
+## Define the conditional probabilities associated with test results given the cancer status, $T=1$ and $T=0$, based on the medical screening example

 The conditional probabilities for positive ($T=1$) and negative ($T=0$) test results, given the cancer status, are defined as: